English Setter vs English Springer Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 English Setter has a typical lifespan of 12 years, while English Springer Spaniel lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
-English Setter is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-English Springer Spaniel faces its own health challenges including Eye Conditions, Orthopedic Conditions, Other Health Concerns.
+English Setter is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+English Springer Spaniel faces its own health challenges including Eye Conditions, hip and joint concerns along with other health conditions common in this breed.
 English Setter has 2 documented predispositions compared to 3 for English Springer Spaniel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health